TosbackCgusBridge-Bot/CGUs-versions/Advair/Privacy Policy.md

         *   Back
         *   Innovation
         *   Turning the tide on antibiotic resistance
-        *   GSK’s Chief Immunology Officer discusses unlocking the secrets of the immune system to tackle disease
+        *   Unlocking the secrets of the immune system to tackle disease
         *   Rare diseases: Q&A with Martin Andrews
         *   Neuroscience: on the brain
         *   Can mosquitoes prevent malaria?
         *   Bacteria: friends or foes?
         *   Data transparency
-        *   Can an iPhone transform the way we monitor and improve patient health?
+        *   Can an iPhone change the way we monitor and improve patient health?
-        *   Harnessing the electrical language of the body to treat disease
+        *   Harnessing the body’s electrical language to treat disease
         *   Epigenetics: turn-ons and turn-offs
         *   Inside the open lab
         *   Scientists or detectives?
 Seeking new clues in COPD